Jaga2105/banking-webapp/README.md

-A Full stack banking web-app using React, Tailwind, NodeJs and MongoDB
+A Full stack banking web-app using React, TypeScript, NodeJs and MongoDB